tobinquadros/ubuntu-base/README.md

 ###### Currently builds will not preseed salt-keys

-To bypass intial salt-key configuration call the highstate like a masterless node:
+To bypass initial salt-key configuration call the highstate like a masterless node:

 ```sh
 sudo salt-call --local state.highstate